revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- A Session is used to get a physical connection with a database.
-The Session object is lightweight and designed to be instantiated each time an interaction is needed with the database.
-Persistent objects are saved and retrieved through a Session object.
+- A Session is used to get a physical connection with a database.The Session object is lightweight and designed to be instantiated each time an interaction is needed with the database.Persistent objects are saved and retrieved through a Session object.
 - The session objects should not be kept open for a long time because they are not usually thread safe and they should be created and destroyed them as needed.